How it works

 The price for luggage storage in Hobart is just A$8/bag for the entire day.

-Where are there luggage storage locations in Hobart?
+Where can I store luggage in Hobart?

 Is it safe to store your bags in Hobart?

 Yes.
 Every bag is tagged with a security seal and comes with the $10,000 Bounce Guarantee.
 Every location is required to uphold tight security precautions.
 You may be asked to show ID and you will be required to use a credit card to book through Bounce in advance.
 With hundreds of thousands of bags stored, you can count on Bounce to handle your baggage in Hobart.

 Yes.
 There are storage lockers and many other luggage drop off points in Hobart.
 Bounce has multiple locations throughout Hobart where you can conveniently store your luggage with full security and the $10,000 Bounce Guarantee.

 Where are the best places to stay and eat while in Hobart?